 If a person’s negligent actions cause you to suffer catastrophic harm, the courts will hold reckless individuals financially accountable.
-A hard-working serious injury attorney in Schaumburg could investigate to collect evidence and prepare a solid claim for compensation.
+A hard-working catastrophic injury attorney in Schaumburg could investigate to collect evidence and prepare a solid claim for compensation.

 Prejudgment Interest Statute

-In 2021, the governor signed an amendment into law allowing interest on compensation to accrue while the action is in the process.
+In 2021, the governor signed an amendment into law allowing interest on compensation to accrue while the action is in process.
 Under Illinois Statute of Civil Procedure, 735 ILCS 5/2-1303, prejudgment interest accrues on catastrophic injury and wrongful death award amounts.
 The interest begins accruing at six percent when you file the claim for damages.

 Per the statute, interest continues to accrue for up to five years after the filing date.
 Lawmakers signed the amendment into law to encourage lawsuit parties to settle.
 The defendant can limit interest accrual amounts by offering a settlement amount the plaintiff accepts.
 A catastrophic accident settlement attorney in Schaumburg could answer questions on the amendment and help calculate potential interest.